-The provision is based upon a two-week timetable cycle and indicates the maximum amount of provision available.
+The provision of teaching is based upon a two-week timetable cycle and indicates the maximum amount of provision available.
 Provision may be tailored based upon individual need and availability of staff and resources.

 Similarly, provision may be withdrawn if it is believed to be in the best interests of the pupil to integrate them into lessons of English or other subjects from which they were withdrawn.

-- Year 13 students in Year 13 can expect to receive up to 10 lessons of IELTS tuition every two weeks. - Year 12 students in Year 12 can expect to receive up to 10 lessons of IELTS tuition every two weeks. - Year 11 pupils in Year 11 can expect to receive up to 8 lessons of EAL tuition every two weeks.
-This is a replacement of existing English first language lessons.
-Year 10 pupils in Year 10 can expect to receive up to 8 lessons of EAL tuition every two weeks.
+- Year 13 students in Year 13 can expect to receive up to 10 lessons of IELTS tuition every two weeks. - Year 12 students in Year 12 can expect to receive up to 10 lessons of IELTS tuition every two weeks. - $\bullet$ Year 11 pupils in Year 11 can expect to receive up to 8 lessons of EAL tuition every two weeks.
+This is a replacement of existing English first language lessons. - Year 10 pupils in Year 10 can expect to receive up to 8 lessons of EAL tuition every two weeks.
 This is a replacement of existing English first language lessons. - Year 9 pupils in Year 9 can expect to receive up to 6 lessons of EAL tuition every two weeks.
 This is a replacement of Spanish lessons and an additional three lessons of different subjects. - In addition, pupils in Years 11 and below are tested upon entry and allocated to appropriate ability bands, A0, A1, A2, B1 and B2. - A0 Pupils in band A0 require an Intensive English programme and are withdrawn from all mainstream lessons.
-They receive 36 lessons of Intensive English every two weeks with a bespoke timetable to access other subjects (mathematics, science, humanities, business, sport and learning through the outdoors) which are delivered with a specific emphasis on developing English language skills in subject-specific contexts.

-- A1, A2 and B1 Pupils in bands A1, A2 and B1 are able to access the curriculum to some degree and will follow the year group curriculum specific to their age.
+They receive 36 lessons of Intensive English every two weeks with a bespoke timetable to access other subjects (mathematics, science, humanities, business, sport and learning through the outdoors) which are delivered with a specific emphasis on developing English language skills in subject-specific contexts. - A1, A2 and B1 Pupils in bands A1, A2 and B1 are able to access the curriculum to some degree and will follow the year group curriculum specific to their age.
 In addition to any EAL tuition relevant to their year group, they will also receive up to 6 additional lessons of EAL tuition every two weeks.
-This will result in them being withdrawn from individual lessons of multiple subjects and there is an expectation that pupils will use Prep time to catch up on any missed subjectspecific work. - B2 Pupils in B2 are able to access the majority of the curriculum and as such, no additional lessons are required over and above those allocated for their year group. - The EAL Department will regularly monitor and assess progress of all international pupils and make recommendations as to the actual amount of additional support required.
-Therefore, the above figures are a guideline and the actual amount received may be greater or less than that shown above depending upon need, balanced with the ability to access the curriculum and the staff and resources available.
+This will result in them being withdrawn from individual lessons of multiple subjects and there is an expectation that pupils will use Prep time to catch up on any missed subjects' specific work.

+• B2 - Pupils in B2 are able to access the majority of the curriculum and as such, no additional lessons are required over and above those allocated for their year group.